Transgender rights in the United Kingdom: Barriers to care

 In 1999, the High Court ruled in favour of three transgender women in North West Lancashire Health Authority v A, D and G. The transgender women sued the North West Lancashire Health Authority after being denied gender reassignment surgery from 1996 to 1997.
 The judgment was the first time that transgender surgical operations had been tested in an open court in the United Kingdom and was described by Stephen Lodge (the solicitor representing the three women) as a "landmark in the continuing struggle for legal recognition" of transgender rights in Britain.
 The ruling means that it is illegal for any health authority in England or Wales to put a blanket ban on gender-affirming surgery relating to transgender people.

 In November 2024, 16 transgender men threatened to sue NHS England after their surgery processes were unexpectedly halted by their providers in 2020 and a replacement provider was not appointed until a year later.
 They had faced up to four years of delays, leaving them without treatment.
 The men said that they had been forced to wait years between stages of metoidioplasty and the long waiting time was having a "vast negative impact" on their mental health as well as forcing them to live with incomplete surgery results in the meantime.

 In December 2024, it was reported that a number of GPs had begun refusing or withdrawing hormone treatment from adult trans patients, for reasons including insufficient funds, GPs being "genuinely scared" about whether they can continue to offer the treatments due to the Cass Review itself, and the Royal College of General Practitioners' response to the Cass Review – despite the Cass Review only applying to youth services.

-A survey by Healthwatch in July 2025 found that transgender and nonbinary adults in the UK were "facing severe hurdles in accessing healthcare" with only 32% rating the gender-affirming care they got from their GP as "good or very good" and many detailing experiences of "misgendering, disruptions to prescriptions, and loss of access to previous NHS records."
+Gender-affirming care is considered difficult to access for adults, with a survey by Healthwatch in July 2025 finding that transgender and nonbinary adults in the UK were "facing severe hurdles in accessing healthcare" with only 32% rating the gender-affirming care they got from their GP as "good or very good" and many detailing experiences of "misgendering, disruptions to prescriptions, and loss of access to previous NHS records."
 As of October 2025, the wait time for a first appointment with an NHS gender clinic varied widely - from three months in Nottingham, to 41 years in Belfast, to 224 years in Glasgow.

+In August 2026, the Welsh NHS cancelled all gender-affirming surgeries for adult patients of the Welsh Gender Service, following calls by the Welsh Conservatives for an independent review of the service.